DEV-NKP/DEV-NKP/README.md

   <p align="center">
   I am a student of computer science and engineering at American International University-Bangladesh.
 Currently, completing my BSc in CSE.
 Working in web technologies,   software development, and UI/UX design, delivering quality works.
   I have completed some projects in different programming languages and different tools or IDE.
 I have already acquired some knowledge about those and trying to learn more with time.
-  🔎Research Interests: Artificial Intelligence, Machine Learning, Automation System, Internet of Things.
+  <b>🔎Research Interests:</b> Artificial Intelligence, Machine Learning, Automation System, Internet of Things.
   </p>
 <br>